Halloween Gingerbread Men

 • In a separate bowl, add the egg and golden syrup.
 Whisk together.

-4 tablespoon Golden Syrup, 1 Eggs
+4 tbsp Golden Syrup, 1 Eggs

 • Make a well in the centre of the rubbed-in mixture, and pour in the egg and golden syrup.
 Mix together to form a smooth dough.